MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-howto-report-layout.md

 1. Define the report object as shown in [Report Object](newdev-report-object.md)
 2. Publish the report object to the server by pressing F5.
 3. Open Dynamics NAV, and then search for **Custom Report Layouts**.
-4. Create a new report layout, make sure to check the **Insert Word Layout** check box.
+4. Create a new report layout; make sure to check the **Insert Word Layout** check box.
 5. Export the layout of the report.
 6. Save the Word layout to the VS code project and open the layout in Word.
 7. In Word, edit the layout using the **XML Mapping Pane** on the **Developer** tab.
 If you do not already see the Developer tab, go to **Options**, then **Customize Ribbon**, and in the **Main tabs** section, select the **Developer** check box.
-8. In the **Custom XML part**, locate the report, and then open the layout.
+8. In Word, in the **Custom XML part**, locate the report, and then open the layout.
 9. Drag elements onto the document, and save the report layout when you are done.
 10. Back in Visual Studio Code, make sure to add the properties ```WordLayout``` set to the name of the layout file, and the ```DefaultLayout``` property set to **Word**.
 11. Press F5 to compile and run the report.